tahadnan/tahadnan/README.md

 ## About Me
 - 🧮 I'm passionate about mathematics
 - 💻 I'm interested in technology in general
-- 🌐 Currently learning Web Developement
+- 🔮 Currently getting deeper in C, Linux and Python

 ## My Interests
 - Mathematics